mateobwe/ocaml-maxflow-project/README.md

 - Creation of ford-fulkerson max flow graphs

     ### For Autun's scenario
-- Interactive feature which allow user to input source and destination
+- Interactive features which allow user to input source and destination
 - Display of the max flow found after the execution of the algorithm
 - Display of an svg graph containing the result of the Ford-Fulkerson